 It is important to recognize that the goal of recovery isn’t merely maintaining physical abstinence.
 Quitting drugs and alcohol is merely the first step in a process that continually provides gifts, including better employment prospects, more fulfilling relationships, and better emotional and physical health.
 While enrolled in outpatient treatment programs, clients learn to practice self care so that they can not only stay sober — but develop joyful and fulfilling lives.

-5 Ways to Practice Self Care in Recovery
+How to Self Care in Sobriety

 During active addiction, most people do not take care of their bodies.
 They may suffer from lack of sleep, poor nutrition, and even dangerous illnesses from chronic drug abuse.
 During early recovery, it is important to get treatment for any health conditions that present immediate threats.
 Over the long term, however, cultivating healthy habits is likely to reap the biggest returns.